 1. Develop a positive revision mindset

 Journalling is all the rage these days.
-Whether it’s to get creative juices flowing, or for emotional release, un-muddling your thoughts can help you get unblocked via an emotional dump of negative feelings – re work, life or your ABPI exam.
+Whether it’s to get creative juices flowing, or for emotional release, un-muddling your thoughts can help you get unblocked via an emotional dump of negative feelings – about work, life or your ABPI exam.

 If you’re feeling particularly resentful, stressed or despondent that there’s so much to revise that you’ll never conquer it all in the time you have left, then it’s probably a good idea to get these feelings out of your system.
 Don’t you think?